-PIs: Dr. Bahman Nasseroleslami, Mr. Stefan Dukic, Ms. Roisin Mc Mackin and Dr. Amina Coffey, Ms. Hasna Japour and Mr. Matthew Fenech)
+(Dr. Bahman Nasseroleslami, Mr. Stefan Dukic, Ms. Roisin Mc Mackin, Dr. Amina Coffey, Ms. Hasna Japour and Mr. Matthew Fenech)

 Clinical Neurophysiology and Neural Engineering projects investigate novel biomarkers of disease onset, progression, and stratification that can be used in the clinical trials of new therapeutics, and eventually enabling a precision/personalised medicine approach towards neurodegeneration.
 This search for novel disease biomarkers heavily relies on a fundamental understanding of the disease mechanisms and pathophysiology, for which several neurophysiological techniques are employed to study the disease.
 The research seeks to recalibrate our view of ALS as a disorder of motor and non-motor networks as opposed to focal degeneration of neurons, and to develop novel and inexpensive biomarkers that will segregate patient groups based on differential network disruption.

 There have been exciting new findings using non-invasive surface electroencephalographic (EEG) recordings from over scalp in resting-state and during cognitive processing: the alterations in the neural activity and communication (e.g. increased functional connectivity) shows disruptions in several brain networks in ALS and these changes correlate with structural degeneration in MRI scans.
 Furthermore, the EEG signatures of cognitive impairment reflect the behavioural performance degradation as evidenced by neuropsychological assessments.